1995 PPG Indy Car World Series: New teams

 Tasman Motorsports, which had won the last two Indy Lights championships, moved up from Indy Lights and brought with them one of their Indy Lights drivers, 1994 Indy Lights championship runner-up Brazilian Andre Ribeiro.
 Patrick Racing returned to the grid full-time after a three-year absence and after spending all of the 1994 season testing the new Firestone tires with driver Scott Pruett.
 Arciero Racing signed Hiro Matsushita and his Panasonic sponsorship.
 Gerry Forsythe left Forsythe/Green Racing to form the other new full-time team to the grid, Forsythe Racing, which signed Teo Fabi.

 Supplier changes from 1994

 The Rahal-Hogan team switched from Honda to the Ilmor-Mercedes engine.
-Comptech Racing, PacWest Racing and Walker Racing switched from the Lola chassis to Reynard, while Galles Racing switched from Reynard to Lola.
+Comptech Racing, PacWest Racing and Walker Racing switched from the Lola Cars chassis to Reynard Motorsport, while Galles Racing switched from Reynard to Lola.
 Payton/Coyne Racing switched from Goodyear to Firestone tires.